ArjenSchwarz/aqua/README.md

 ## TODO

+* Create the releases on GitHub using Wercker
 * Internal restructuring to make more sense (move stuff out of the root command)
 * Add tests
 * More documentation